shub39/CMPlate/README.md

-# KMP-Template
+# CMP-Template

 The goal is to have a KMP project template with all the knowledge I have gathered so that I start working on a project in the morning and ship it by evening.

 ### Targeted platforms

-> No IOS because of hardware limitations :(
+> No IOS because of hardware limitations ( I don't have a mac yet )

 - Android
 - Desktop